Lunardidi13/Lunardidi13/README.md

 - 👋 Hi, I’m @Lunardidi13
-- 👀 I’m interested in Web and Mobile Programming
+- 👀 I’m currently working as Back End Developer.
-- 🌱 I’m currently learning Laravel and Bootstrap.
+- 🌱 I’m using JavaScript and TypeScript in most of my work projects.
-- 📈 I'm planning to learn JavaScript and ReactJS.
-- ⬆️ I'll also learn about Android programming using Android Studio.
-- 💞️ I’m not yet ready to look for collaborating.
-- 📫 How to reach me is via this GitHub profile.

 <!---
 Lunardidi13/Lunardidi13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.